explodingcamera/subsonic-api/README.md

   reuseSalt?: boolean;

   // Whether to use a POST requests instead of GET requests.
-  // Only supported by OpenSubsonic compatible servers. post?: boolean;
+  // Only supported by OpenSubsonic compatible servers with the `formPost` extension. post?: boolean;

   // The fetch implementation to use.
 If not provided, the global fetch will be used.